This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 The two biggest challenges I have faced with my own Redbubble store are profit and market saturation.

-I have personally found that my profits from my Redbubble store were significantly less than the profits from my Etsy store.
+I personally found that my profits from my Redbubble store were significantly less than the profits from my Etsy store.
 This makes sense because of the extra burden that Redbubble takes on by managing the production and customer service of the products.

 It’s still a downside, nonetheless.